The Great Pacific Garbage Patch (GPGP) is the largest accumulation zone of ocean plastic waste in the world.

 10. The first aerial reconnaissance mission of the GPGP took place in October 2016.
 The Ocean Cleanup team was able to get a 3D analysis of the debris;

-11. 50 percent of the Great Pacific Garbage Patch's floating trash is comprised of ghost nets and discarded fishing gear;
+11. 50 percent of the Great Pacific Garbage Patch's floating trash consists of ghost nets and discarded fishing gear;

 12. The total mass of plastic found in the GPGP is four to 16 times higher than previous studies have shown;